cpickall/Image_Sonification/README.md

 # image-sonification
-Image Sonification connected to Leap Motion Controller allowing user to move around image.
+Image Sonification using PureData and connected to Leap Motion Controller to allow user to move around image with hand motions.

+Program file is: _colorToAudio_HSV_Pan_Modular_MultipleImages_Leap.pd